proversity-org/jupyter-server/README.md

 Where 127.17.0.2 is the IP of the Docker container.

 #### 03_eb_files.config
-Is a enact-deployment hook at removes our additions to the nginx sites-available folder, to prevent the initial eb deployment from complaining.
+This deployment hook is an enact-deployment hook at removes our additions to the nginx sites-available folder, to prevent the subsequent eb deployments from failing.
 There might be a better way to structure our ebextensions such this is not needed, but it is fine as a work around for now.

-## Load balancer listener & instance ports
+#### resources.config

 The load balancer must have two listeners configured on ports 3334 and 3335.
-The Instance security group must have ports 3334 and 3335 open as a custom tcp rule.
+In addition its security group must also allow for Ingress & Egress from these ports.
+The resources.config ebextension ensure these ports are properly avaiable for the EB instance, the EB load balancer and that the EB load balancer listens on them.

+#### Future automated deployments